RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When paraphrasing, include the organisation name (in this instance, Standards Australia) and year of publication in brackets.
+When paraphrasing, include the organisation name (in this instance, Standards Australia) and year of publication in parentheses.

 > Needle tip evaluation methods are determined by . . .
 (Standards Australia, 2014).